-- To encourage alternatives to driving, all occupants of Vlassak Lab have access to Harvard's CommuterChoice Program, which provides incentives, such as discounts, for all modes of alternative transportation as well as carpooling and fuel efficient vehicles.
-The Program is promoted through informational kiosks in building common areas and an extensive website. (www.commuterchoice.harvard.edu) - > The McKay Building is located in a dense urban area which allows occupants easy access to amenities such as restaurants, banks, churches and retail stores that are within walking distance. - The building is located within walking distance to the Harvard Square subway station and several bus lines. - Two existing bicycle racks are accessible to occupants of the McKay Building, providing storage for 20 bicycles.
+- The McKay Building is located in a dense urban area which allows > occupants to easily access amenities such as restaurants, banks, churches and retail stores that are within walking distance. - The building is located within walking distance to the Harvard Square Subway Stop, and several bus lines. - Two existing bicycle racks are accessible to occupants of the McKay Building, providing storage for 20 bicycles.
 Four shower and changing facilities are located within 200 yards of the building for bicycle commuters.

-Gordon McKay Building Cambridge, MA 02138
+Gordon McKay Building

+Cambridge, MA 02138